 999999999: Unknown-don't know

-Prior to 2002, INCBUS does not include farm income; this information is available separately in the variable INCFARM.
+Prior to 2002, INCBUS does not include farm income.
 In 2002 and later, INCBUS includes both farm and non-farm business income.

 While all persons could report business income regardless of age and tax filing status if they reported it as an "other" income source, certain persons were explicitly asked questions about business income.
 The persons specifically targeted to answer these questions changes over time, with an expansion of the target population beginning in 2002.
 For more information on how income data were collected by MEPS and changes to the target population for these questions over time, please see the IPUMS user note on Income Data in MEPS.